Harry Gore Bishop: Career

 In 1916, during the Mexican Revolution, Bishop served on the U.S.-Mexico border.
 In 1917, attempting to fly as a passenger in an airplane from San Diego, California to Calexico, California, he was forced to land in Mexico and was lost for nine days before being recovered by a search party.

 On the entry of the United States into World War I, Bishop was promoted to brigadier general.
 Serving in France, he commanded the 159th Field Artillery Brigade and later the 3rd Artillery Brigade.
-He received the Distinguished Service Medal and the French Légion d'honneur for his service.
+He received the Army Distinguished Service Medal and the French Legion of Honor (Officer) for his service.
+The citation for his Army DSM reads:

 Following the conclusion of the war, Bishop was made Chief of the Philippine Department.
 In 1925, he returned to the United States and commanded the 15th Field Artillery at Fort Sam Houston in Texas.
 Other appointments included Chief of the Hawaiian Department.
 While stationed in Hawaii, he commanded the 8th Field Artillery at Schofield Barracks.

-In 1930, Bishop was promoted to major general and made Chief of Artillery, subordinate only to the Chief of Staff of the United States Army, and relocated to Washington, D.C.
+In 1930, Bishop was promoted to major general and made Chief of Artillery and relocated to Washington, D.C.
+He served until March 1934 and was succeeded by Upton Birnie Jr.